jonescompneurolab/oscar-install/README.md

 source test-nrn-mpiexec.sh
 ```

-Which should spit out several lines saying "Hello from proc <number>".
+Which should spit out several lines saying "Hello from proc" and then a number.

 If you want to test that HNN-Core `MPIBackend` support works in your environment, first get an allocation with multiple cores, then execute this file also included in this repo: